fakenmc/micompr-examples/README.md

 In this example, provided in the [pphpc.R](pphpc.R) script, [micompr] is used for comparing the outputs of two implementations of the [PPHPC] agent-based model.
-The compared output data used available at https://zenodo.org/record/46848.
-Uncompress this data to a local folder, and specify the folder in the [`dir_data`](https://github.com/fakenmc/micompr-examples/blob/master/pphpc.R#L5) variable within the script.
+The compared output data is available at https://zenodo.org/record/46848.
+Uncompress the data to a local folder, and specify the folder in the [`dir_data`](https://github.com/fakenmc/micompr-examples/blob/master/pphpc.R#L5) variable within the script.

 ### Monthly sunspots

+This example, provided in the [sunspot.R](sunspot.R) script, uses the monthly sunspot data included with [R], which contains the monthly numbers of sunspots from 1749 to the present day.
+The example aims to answer the following question:
+_Were the solar cycles during the 1749–1859 interval significantly different from the more recent observations?_

 ### Saugeen river flow

 ### PH2 database of dermoscopic images

-### License
+## License

 [MIT License](LICENSE)